This story originally aired in 2014.

 On the Centennial, an update

 That story first aired in 2014.
-Last week, however, our friends at New America Media hosted a panel to discuss how to increase those low numbers of people of color visiting national public lands.
+Since then, our friends at New America Media hosted a panel to discuss how to increase those low numbers of people of color visiting national public lands.
 On that panel was Rue Mapp, founder of Outdoor Afro.

 “In our country we are experiencing rapid demographic change,” Mapp said at the event.
 “By 2043 we will have a majority in this country of people who are of color.
 So it is imperative that people who are of diverse backgrounds see themselves as represented and engaged in our parks and public lands.
 Not only for their individual and community health and well being, but also to ensure that those places we hold dear, those parks and public lands, that we expect to be around forever, actually have stewards.”